Philballer/Staff-connect/README.md

 3. npm run install

-4. start the app with: npm start
+4. start the app with: npm run start

 ###########################################